lsst-sims/sims_featureScheduler_runs1.6/README.md

 * Get DCR images in ugr
 * g,r,i images of the whole sky in good seeing

-##3 MW local group heavy
+### MW local group heavy

-Cover the bulge, galactic anti-center and LMC/SMC in depth.
+Cover the bulge, galactic anti-center and LMC/SMC as part of the WFD

 ### DDF heavy

 Give as much time as possible to the DDF surveys.
-Looks like it might have hit the limit of what they can do running once per day?
-Can make sequences longer and/or extend seasons.

 ### Solar System Heavy